About the Cabin John Citizens Association

 What is the Cabin John Citizens Association (CJCA)?

 The Cabin John Citizens Association is your community association, serving to preserve Cabin John’s long-standing history as a strong and vibrant community that cares about its neighbors and believes all residents should have a say in matters important to the community.
 The association also promotes the neighborhood’s unique esprit de corps and beautiful natural surroundings.
-In 2019, the CJCA will celebrate 100 years of service to Cabin John.
+In 2019, the CJCA celebrated 100 years of service to Cabin John.

 How does the CJCA fulfill its mission?